Australian Ninja Warrior: History

 Ben Polson became the first contestant to win after four seasons.
 His prize was $400,000 and the title of ‘Australian Ninja Warrior’.

 Nine Network announced a fifth season on 16 September 2020.
 Casting applications are open until 30 November 2020.
 The series was again relocated, filming took place in Homebush, New South Wales.
 In June 2021, Nine announced Nick Kyrgios would be joining the series as a sideline commentator alongside Shane Crawford; Freddie Flintoff will not be returning due to travel challenges and a busy schedule.
 The fifth season began airing on 20 June 2021.

 On 15 September 2021, the series was officially renewed for a sixth season at Nine's upfronts.
 In October 2021, Fordham quit as series host.
 In November 2021, Nine announced Madderns contract was not renewed and she would be leaving the network effective immediately, in which she will be resigning as the show's host.
 In January 2022, Jim Courier and Leila McKinnon were announced as the new hosts of the series, with Will & Woody as sideline commentators.
 The sixth season began airing on 27 June 2022.

+On 15 September 2022, the series was cancelled by Nine and wouldn't return in 2023.